iotaledger/bee-rfcs/text/0033-bee-network.md

 ```

 This function returns a tuple struct that allows the consumer of this crate to send commands (`Network`), listen to events (`Events`), and gracefully shutdown all running asynchronous tasks that were spawned within this system (`Shutdown`).

+See also  [RFC 31](https://github.com/iotaledger/bee-rfcs/blob/master/text/0031-configuration.md), which describes a configuration pattern for Bee binary and library crates.

 ## `Port`, `Address`, `Protocol`, and `Url`